 Toothbrushes and Toothpastes - Daily brushing is best, but even brushing your pet’s teeth at least three times a week is effective in removing plaque and reducing tartar.
 Most animals can be trained to enjoy tooth brushing especially if brushing is started when they are young.

-Chews/treats - Chews and treats such as Greenies help control plaque and tartar build up by mechanical abrasion.
+Chews/treats - Some chews and treats help control plaque and tartar build up by mechanical abrasion.
 Their texture allows the teeth to sink into the chew maximising tooth contact which causes scraping and scrubbing of the tooth surface.

-Water Additives - Water additives such as Healthy Mouth help prevent the accumulation of bacteria in the mouth which in turn reduces plaque build-up.
+Water Additives - Water additives such as Oxyfresh help prevent the accumulation of bacteria in the mouth which in turn reduces plaque build-up.

 Chew Toys - Toys such as Kong Dental Sticks are designed to reduce plaque while providing a gentle abrasive clean and conditioning of the teeth and gums.